 Take control of your self-talk during the night.
 Give yourself soothing messages such as ‘Even though I’m not sleeping, I’m still resting’, ‘I have a plan and my sleeping will get better’, ‘The worse I sleep tonight, the easier it will be tomorrow’, ‘If I need to I can take tomorrow off work’ (even if it’s not true, self-soothing messages such as these can still help).

 Wake up at the same time everyday regardless of how tired you are or what time you went to bed.
-This helps stabilize your circadian rhythm and body clock, paving the way for the introduction of a regular bed time at night that you can adhere to.
+This helps stabilise your circadian rhythm and body clock, paving the way for the introduction of a regular bed time at night that you can adhere to.

 Aside from these helpful practices, there a few behaviours you may want to remove from your routine when sleeplessness is an issue: